 4. Talking about Hydrocodone Constantly

-If you find that your loved one is always talking about taking hydrocodone or trying to obtain the drug or always worried if they have enough of the medication, this can be a really big indicator that your loved has an addiction to hydrocodone and might need help for their problem.
-Often in the midst of an addiction the user just can’t stop thinking and talking about the drug.
+If you find that your loved one is always talking about taking hydrocodone, trying to obtain the drug, or worried if they have enough of the medication, this can be a big indicator that your loved one has a hydrocodone addiction and might need help for their problem.
+Often, in the midst of an addiction, the user just can’t stop thinking and talking about the drug.

 5. Seeing Many Doctors for the Same Injury

-If you notice that your loved one is going to multiple doctors for the same problem and obtaining medication from more than one doctor for the same injury or illness this is an absolute dead give away that your loved one is addicted to hydrocodone.
+If you notice that your loved one is going to multiple doctors for the same problem and obtaining medication from more than one doctor for the same injury or illness this could indicate that your loved one is addicted to hydrocodone.

-Although addiction is very serious and getting your loved one off the drug is urgent, according to NIDA, “Patients addicted to barbiturates and benzodiazepines should not attempt to stop taking them on their own”.
-Professional treatment is recommended when stopping any use of an opiate as the withdrawal symptoms can be very dangerous.
+Although addiction is very serious and getting your loved one off the drug is urgent, a cold turkey detox is unsafe and not recommended.
+Professional treatment is recommended when stopping any use of an opiate, as the withdrawal symptoms can be very dangerous.

-Consult your family doctor for more resources on how to find help for yourself or someone you love or use the SAMHSA Treatment Locator or call 800-934-1582(Who Answers?) .
+Consult your family doctor for more resources on how to find help for yourself or someone you love.
+You can also use the SAMHSA Treatment Locator or call 800-934-1582(Sponsored) .

 the Take-Away